 Community Engagement and Research

-The Community Engagement and Research Program (CERP) provides consultation to faculty, students and affiliated health care partners and community organizations on designing and conducting health-focused studies and outreach in community settings.
-The goal of the CERP is to promote collaborative relationships with communities to address the health and well-being of community members.
+The University of Florida Clinical and Translational Science Institute’s Community Engagement and Research Program provides consultation to faculty, students, affiliated health care partners and community organizations on designing and conducting health-focused studies and outreach in community settings.
+The goal of the program is to promote collaborative relationships between community members, academics and healthcare providers to address the health and well-being of communities in Northeast Florida and beyond.

 A 20-member Community Advisory Board meets twice per year to advise the program and the CTSI on specific research projects and translational research goals.
 The program collaborates with more than 30 community partners across Northeast Florida.
 In Jacksonville, the program’s community research associate serves as a liaison for community organizations as well as UF Health Jacksonville programs including the UF Center for AIDS/HIV Research, Education & Service, the UF Center for Health Equity & Quality Research, and the Jacksonville Health Equity Research Organization.
 The program also develops and offers training for community health workers, students and volunteers to develop a cadre of professionals committed to building trust with the community and engaging stakeholders in all phases of translational research.